haiwen/seafile-admin-docs/manual/extension/setup_seadoc.md

     | `SEAFILE_SERVER_HOSTNAME`| Seafile host name                                                                                           |
     | `SEAFILE_SERVER_PROTOCOL`| http or https                                                                                               |

-3. By default, SeaDoc server listens to port 80.
-If the port is already taken by another service (e.g., deploy SeaDoc on the same machine where Seafile server is running), ***you have to change the listening port of SeaDoc***:
+3. (Optional) By default, SeaDoc server will bind to port 80 on the host machine.
+If the port is already taken by another service, ***you have to change the listening port of SeaDoc***:

     Modify `seadoc.yml`